wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 This plugin is fully compatible with the [Currency Switcher](aelia.co/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.2.12.141116 =
+* Improved "missing requirements" message:
+	* Corrected wording to highlight the support policy.
+	* Corrected link to the support section.

 = 1.2.11.140922 =
 * Added compatibility with WooCommerce 2.2.x.